The Practice (PCK) of Teaching Humanities and Social Sciences (9891.2)

 Work placement, internships or practicums

-Depending on which tutorial group students are in, they will undertake their teaching clinics in one of the following five schools in the ACT from Week 2 to Week 8.
+Depending on which tutorial group students are in, they will undertake their teaching clinics in one of the following five schools in the ACT from Week 2 to Week 8 of Semester 1.

 The teaching approach for this course is informed by recent pedagogical content knowledge (PCK) literature in teaching humanities and social sciences in primary schools.
 The course adopts research-based principles in enhancing pre-service teacher knowledge, skills and dispositions of teaching young children.